alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Alabama criminal court records are documents containing recorded accounts of criminal court proceedings in the state of Alabama.
 These are primarily generated and maintained by the state judiciary and often contain information pertaining to the crime being prosecuted, details of court actions, motion arguments and filed evidence which is typically contained in the court’s trial transcripts containing the court’s final verdict or decrees.
 Criminal court records in Alabama are designed to furnish interested persons with information regarding the state’s judicial processes for transparency.

-Pursuant to Alabama’s public records law § 36–12–40, Ala.
-Code 1975, criminal court records may be made available to interested persons upon request, unless deemed confidential.
-To find Alabama criminal court records, the requesting party is required to meet specific eligibility requirements in order to access the record of interest.
+Under Alabama’s public records law, criminal court records may be made available to interested persons upon request unless deemed confidential (§ 36–12–40, Ala.
+Code 1975).
+The requesting party must typically meet specific eligibility requirements to access Alabama criminal court records.

 Understanding the Alabama Criminal Court System